AlaaKH123/Pipline-DevSecOps/README.md

 - Click on "API" from the left-side panel.
 - Create a new API key by clicking "Create" and accepting the terms and conditions.
 - Provide the required basic details and click "Submit."
-- You will receive your TMDB API key.
+- we will receive your TMDB API key.

-Now recreate the Docker image with your api key:
+Now we recreate the Docker image with your api key:
 ```
 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .
 ```